-This Illinois permit test, with multiple choice questions, is intended to help you prepare for the Illinois driving test that is required before you can get your driver’s license.
+This Illinois permit test, with multiple choice questions, is intended to help you prepare for the IL driving test that is required before you can get your driver’s license.
 If you have completed a defensive driving course, you may be able to save on your auto insurance premiums when buying new or used car either by financing, leasing or through bank car loan.

 To drive legally in Illinois, you must have a valid Illinois driver’s license, probationary license, instruction permit, Restricted Driving Permit or Monitoring Device Driving Permit.
 Vision and written tests are required for the issuance or renewal of all permits.